February Gardening Tips

 Lime

 Soils on the west side of the Cascades are generally acid.
-Most plants grow best in slightly acid soil because that allows most nutrients to be most available.
-Applying lime every year maintains a slightly acid soil for best growth.
+Most plants grow best in slightly acid soil with a pH of 6.5 to 7.0 which allows most nutrients to be most available.
+Soil pH can be easily tested with a soil pH meter.
+Applying lime every year usually maintains a slightly acid soil for best growth.
 Lime is especially important on lawns, lilacs and roses.
-It discourages moss growth.
+It also discourages moss growth.
+Winter rains help move lime deeper into the soil.

 Pruning

 Roses should be pruned in late February or early March to remove old, unproductive and thin, weak canes.
-Hybrid Teas, grandifloras and floribundas are cut to 12 to 18" tall.
-Tree roses are cut to a 12 to 18 inch diameter ball.
+Hybrid teas, grandifloras and floribundas are cut to 12 to 18 inches tall.
+Tree roses are cut to a 15 to 20 inch diameter ball.
 Shrub roses should be left about three feet tall, but scrawny twigs smaller than a pencil or crowded canes should be removed.
 Climbers should be thinned if tangled.

 Pests

 Many insects and diseases overwinter in branches, tree trunks, and plant debris.
 Dormant sprays can be the most important pest control of the year.
-Stronger mixtures of lime-sulfur and oil can be used when plants are dormant.
-Many insects and disease spores can be destroyed before they start to multiply.
-For best results, spray on a warm day with no rain or freezing weather expected for at least 8 hours.
+Stronger mixtures of dormant oil can be used when plants are dormant.
+Many insects, mites with their eggs and disease spores can be destroyed before they start to multiply.
+For best results, spray on a warm day with no rain or freezing weather expected for at least eight hours.

 WARNING!!
 If you click on a link and a blank screen opens, then connects to a strange website, especially if you see a robot, CLOSE THE NEW WINDOW IMMEDIATELY!!
 The links will work correctly after the first time.